PermafrostNet/permafrost-vocabs/README.md

-# CGI's Vocabularies
+# Permafrost Vocabularies

-This repository contains the source files of the Commission for the Management and Application of Geoscience Information (CGI)'s public vocabularies.
+This repository contains the source files for permafrost public vocabularies.

 All these vocabularies are presented as [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference/) vocabularies and are delivered online at: